top of page

 Some examples of surveys we have been analyzing.
 If you are interested in learning more about our findings or conducting research, please contact us at info@19tozero.ca.

-Understanding the impacts of the COVID-19 pandemic on routine immunizations.
+Understanding the impacts of the pandemic on routine immunizations.
 Post-pandemic coverage rates continue to be well below recommended targets and millions of Canadians have missed or have had delayed routine immunizations during the pandemic.

 Fall 2021 National Polling Results